Erk-Vural/Athete-Stat-Card-Game/README.md

 # CardGame
-A athlete card game using OPP and C#
+2D card game using OPP and C#.